Green Building Ordinance 2021-13

 Residential Energy Efficiency CES

 To meet the goals of the City’s Climate Action Plan (CAP), the development of a comprehensive green building ordinance was initiated in 2019.
 The green building ordinance includes requirements that align with the following CAP measures:

 BE-3: Adopt Higher Energy Efficiency Standards for Commercial Buildings

 RE-3: Require Commercial Buildings to Install Solar Photovoltaic Systems

-Adopted Green Building Ordinances
+Previously Adopted Green Building Ordinances

 Solar Photovoltaic (PV) Systems on New Homes In 2019, the City adopted Ordinance 2019-21 which incorporated new statewide residential solar requirements into our local building code.
 As of January 1, 2020, all new single-family and multi-family homes up to three stories in California are required to install a solar photovoltaic (PV) system large enough to meet the annual electricity usage of the building.
-The details regarding the residential solar requirement can be found in the state’s CALGreen code (California Building Standards Code, Title 24, Part 11)
+The details regarding the residential solar requirement can be found in the state’s CALGreen code (California Building Standards Code, Title 24, Part 11).

 Residential and Commercial Electric Vehicle Charging Stations In November 2019, City Council considered and adopted Ordinance 2019-22 to increase electric vehicle (EV) adoption by residents.
 New single-family homes must install electrical equipment capable of handling an EV charger, making the home “EV Ready,” and new multi-family homes must install EV charging stations (EVCS) at 15% of the parking spaces in the complex.